-Under the War Orphans Act of Virginia, children of Virginia military personnel killed, 100% disabled, missing in action, or designated prisoners of war in any armed conflict may be eligible for free tuition at state colleges.
+Under the Virginia Military Survivors & Dependents Education Program, children of Virginia military personnel killed, 100% disabled, missing in action, or designated prisoners of war in any armed conflict may be eligible for free tuition at state colleges.
 Determination of eligibility will be made by the Virginia Division of War Veterans Claims.
 The free tuition for children is a Commonwealth of Virginia benefit which applies only at state-related institutions.
 Students qualifying for the War Orphans Act may also be eligible for other benefits from the Veterans Administration through federal authorization.
-More information or applications may be found online here.
+More information or applications may be found online.